Njen4tech/CISCO-SWITCH-CONFIG/README.md

 ### 2. Connect to the Console Port

+**Instructions:**
-To connect to the console port on the 3560-X switch, use a USB Mini Type B cable.
+- Use a USB Mini Type B cable to connect your laptop to the console port of the switch.
+- Ensure the USB end is plugged into your computer and the Mini Type B into the switch.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/14a9db29-9d79-4522-ae19-e3483a65ad0a" width="50%" alt="USB Mini Type B" />